Health care in France: Fees and reimbursements

 Patients are now charged a fee per package of medicine as a deductible.
 The fee varies according to the number of pills in the box (duration of treatment supply) and is not reimbursable by any insurance, but there is a maximum charge of €50 per year.
 There is also a recent fee for dispensing costs, which was accompanied by an offsetting decrease in the price of drugs.
 It is reimbursable by complementary insurance, as are new charges of about €0.50-€1.00 when prescriptions are for young children or the elderly, on the grounds the pharmacist must take time to give explanations for such patients.

+In 2024, the French government proposed fining patients €5 for missing doctor appointments without a valid excuse, aiming to tackle the issue of 27 million annual no-shows.
+Despite intentions to improve healthcare, the plan faced criticism for potentially straining doctor-patient relations.
+Initiatives to address healthcare access in rural areas were also announced, including doubling medical school places by 2027.
+However, concerns remained over the projected deficit in the social security budget, expected to reach €11.2 billion.

 Médecin généraliste, médecin traitant

 The médecin généraliste is the responsible doctor for a patient long-term care.
 This implies prevention, education, care of diseases and traumas that do not require a specialist.
 They also follow severe diseases day-to-day (between acute crises that may require a specialist).
 Since 2006, every patient has to declare one generalist doctor as a "médecin traitant" (treating doctor) to the healthcare fund, who has to be consulted before being eventually referred to consult any specialist (gynecologists, psychiatrists, ophtamologists and dentists aside).
 This policy has been applied to unclog overconsultations of specialists for non-severe reasons.

 They survey epidemics, fulfil a legal role (consultation of traumas that can bring compensation, certificates for the practice of a sport, death certificates, certificates for hospitalization without consent in case of mental incapacity), and a role in emergency care (they can be called by the SAMU, the emergency medical service).
 They often go to a patient's home if the patient cannot come to the consulting room (especially in case of children or old people) and they must also perform night and week-end duty.